 Origins: Even when there is real cause for concern, the problem with communicating health alerts on the Internet is the warnings just don’t go away once the crisis has passed.
 This call to avoid Sara Lee meat products is a perfect example of a good warning gone

 In December 1998, Sara Lee pulled its meat products from stores and issued consumer warnings as loudly as it could upon discovering Listeria bacteria in its hot dogs and cold cuts.
 Though Sara Lee acted responsibly and quickly in the face of this contamination, it was not and could not have been enough to prevent the loss of life which ultimately resulted from that deadly bacterial outbreak.
-Listeriosis (the infection caused by listeria bacteria) can take up to 70 days to manifest itself.
-At the time of the recall, only 4 deaths out of a final body count of 21 had occurred.
+Listeriosis (the infection caused by listeria bacteria) can take up to

 It almost goes without saying (but we’ll say it anyway), that the time of that particular crisis is long past.
 Sara Lee meat products these days are as safe as any others on the market.
 (Which isn’t necessarily saying all that much, but we’re coming to that point.)
 To continue to pass around this warning is to do Sara Lee a disservice.
 Worse, the vilification of one company risks letting those you care about fall into a dangerous state of complacency — by branding Sara Lee as the one to watch out for, you implicitly paint a halo over all other processed meat providers.
 And that could prove to be a deadly mistake.